 Last Update: 6/26/23 (Transmittal I-4-93)

 The procedural portion of the administrative record consists of documents that reflect the administrative law judge's (ALJ) and Appeals Council's (AC) treatment and consideration of the claimant's case.
 It includes documents relating to procedural due process as well as the final outcome.

-The court records assistant (CRA) will review the case file to determine if any non-exhibited material should be included in the procedural portion of the certified administrative record.
+The court records assistant (CRA) will review the case file to determine if any non-exhibited material should be included in the procedural portion of the certified administrative record (CAR).

-While performing the procedural review, the CRA may discover additional evidence that the AC has not yet considered, or may see a case where the claimant is requesting judicial review of the AC 's dismissal action.
+When performing the procedural review, the CRA may discover additional evidence that the AC has not yet considered, or may see a case where the claimant is requesting judicial review of the AC 's dismissal action.
 In these situations, Court Case Preparation and Review Branch (CCPRB) staff will assign the case to an analyst to review the record in light of the additional evidence, and/or to determine whether the AC's dismissal action is defensible.
 The court legal assistant cannot finalize the CAR until the analyst completes the review and the AC takes any additional action.
 See Hearings, Appeals and Litigation Law (HALLEX) manual I-4-1-15 D.

 B. Non-Exhibited Material Normally Included in the Procedural Record

-In reviewing the non-exhibited material, the CRA must be aware of material that is normally included in the procedural record.
+When reviewing the non-exhibited material, the CRA must consider material that is normally included in the procedural record.
 The CRA will associate the documents listed below from the non-exhibited material with the file.